 For projects which serve exclusively agricultural, forest, conservation, or recreational land uses, a design storm with a 10-year, 24-hour rainfall depth with SCS type II distribution falling on average antecedent moisture conditions shall be used.

 For projects which serve all other land uses, a design storm with 100-year critical duration rainfall depth with SCS type II distribution falling on average antecedent moisture conditions shall be used.

 The District requires specific storm events to be analyzed in order to determine the storm of critical duration.
 The storm frequency (return period) is the probability that a storm depth would be equaled or exceeded in a given period of time.
 The relationship between design storm frequency and duration and rainfall distribution data is provided in the Appendix.
-The applicant shall analyze the 100-year frequency (one percent annual chance) analysis of the 1-, 2-, 4-, 8-, and 24-hour durations for all stormwater systems.
+The applicant shall analyze the 100-year frequency (one percent annual chance) analysis of the 1-, 2-, 4-, 8-, 24-hour, 3-, 7-, and 10 day durations for all stormwater systems.

-3.3 Discharge Rates and Volumes
+3.3 Discharge rates and volumes

-For projects which fall within an open basin, retention or detention systems may be utilized.
-In open basins, the post-development peak discharge rate must not exceed the pre-development peak discharge rate for any storm event.
+For projects which fall within a coastal, stream, or open-lake watershed, retention or detention systems may be utilized.
+For these systems, the post-developed peak discharge rate must not exceed the predeveloped peak discharge rate for any event.
 The discharge structure of the system shall be designed to provide for the release of water at rates similar to pre-development conditions for storm events up through and including the design storm.

-For projects which fall within a closed basin, retention systems are the most effective.
-In closed basins, the post-development peak discharge rate and cumulative discharge volume must not exceed the pre-development peak discharge rate and cumulative discharge volume for all storm events.
+For projects which fall within an internally drained, stream to sink or closed-lake watershed retention systems shall be utilized.
+For these systems, the post-developed peak discharge rate and volume must not exceed the pre-developed peak discharge rate and volume for any event.
 The discharge structure of the system shall be designed to provide for the release of water at rates similar to pre-development conditions for storm events up through and including the design storm.
-The required retention volume is the post-development runoff volume less the pre-development runoff volume for the 100-year critical event with a maximum duration of one day.
+The required retention volume is the post-developed runoff volume less the pre-developed runoff volume for the 100-year critical event with a maximum duration of 10 days.